nnjh12/ML-Projects/README.md

 ML Projects based on CIS662 homework

 ## HW2 (Principal Components Analysis)
-We address 3 different prediction problems using ML:
+> We address 3 different prediction problems using ML:
-* Predicting 2022 citation numbers using the university rank and 2017-2021 citation numbers.
+> * Predicting 2022 citation numbers using the university rank and 2017-2021 citation numbers.
-* Predicting the h-index using the university rank and all (2017-2022) citation numbers.
+> * Predicting the h-index using the university rank and all (2017-2022) citation numbers.
-* Predicting the i10-index using the university rank and all (2017-2022) citation numbers.
+> * Predicting the i10-index using the university rank and all (2017-2022) citation numbers.
-* Use Principal Components Analysis on the data set.
+> Use Principal Components Analysis on the data set.

 ## HW3 (Nearest neighbor)
 Predict 2022 citations based on all the 2017-2021 citations.
-Use an appropriate distance measure to determine nearest neighbors, and to group individuals in the training set, based on all the 2017-2021 citation columns in the data set.
+Use an appropriate distance measure to determine the nearest neighbors.
 What is the right number of clusters for this problem?
 Why?
-For each of the test data, find the nearest cluster centroid and place the test data into that cluster.
-Tabulate the following predictions for the 2022 citation numbers for the test set, using the average difference magnitude to evaluate them:
+Tabulate the following predictions for the 2022 citation numbers for the test set:
 * same as the 2022 citation number of the nearest neighbor from the training set;
 * same as the point nearest the cluster centroid;
 * average of all others from the training set in the same cluster.